JohanVanslembrouck/corolib/studies/control-flow/README.md

     void await_suspend(coroutine_handle<promise_type> h) noexcept

-The reader is referred to [final_suspend_](../final_suspend]) for a more in-depth study of final awaiter types, more in particular concerning avoiding memory leaks.
+The reader is referred to [final_suspend_](../final_suspend]) for a more in-depth study of final awaiter types, more in particular concerning the avoidance of memory leaks.

 ## Functions

 The following scenario shows the control flow in an application that only uses functions.

-Scenario:

 ![p0000 trace](./drawings/p0000.jpg)